John Watts (British Army officer): Dhofar

-In December 1971 Watts was in Dhofar directing offensive operations when he received a signal from the MoD telling him to return to the UK.
+In December 1971, Watts was in Dhofar directing offensive operations when he received a signal from the MoD telling him to return to the UK.
 His second in command, De la Billiere, took over operations as CO 22SAS from January 1972.

-In January 1972 Watts was awarded an OBE for services as ‘an extremely brave and fearless commander’ and ‘an outstanding tactician’ in the Dhofar war.
+In January 1972, Watts was appointed an OBE for services as "an extremely brave and fearless commander" and "an outstanding tactician" in the Dhofar war.

 After Dhofar

-On return to the UK in 1972 Watts went to the Staff College, Camberley, as an instructor.
+On return to the UK in 1972, Watts went to the Staff College, Camberley, as an instructor.
 Officers passing through the Staff College at the time included future 22SAS COs Michael Wilkes and Michael Rose.
 Watts was promoted to colonel and moved to the MoD in 1974.

-In September 1975 Watts was promoted to brigadier and became Director SAS, taking over from John Simpson, an SAS stalwart who Watts knew well.
+In September 1975, Watts was promoted to brigadier and became Director SAS, taking over from John Simpson, an SAS stalwart who Watts knew well.
 As Director of the SAS Group, his responsibilities included not just 22SAS but also its two Territorial regiments.
-He took over the SAS at a challenging, politically charged time, with growing unrest in Northern Ireland and a surge in global terrorism - and when British army officers often found themselves in the news.
+He took over the SAS at a challenging, politically charged time, with growing unrest in Northern Ireland and a surge in global terrorism – and when British army officers often found themselves in the news.

-In 1970 Brigadier Frank Kitson published an influential book, Low Intensity Operations, setting out his views on British counter-insurgency experience.
+In 1970, Brigadier Frank Kitson published an influential book, Low Intensity Operations, setting out his views on British counter-insurgency experience.
 Some saw this as a blueprint for a security state which Kitson then tested in Northern Ireland between 1970 and 1973.
-After 1 Para, nicknamed ‘Kitson’s Private Army’, was involved in the Bloody Sunday massacre in 1972, the Irish Republicans fixed on Brigadier Kitson, elevating him to one of their central hate figures.
-Kitson and Watts had their differences on how to conduct a counterinsurgency: Kitson wrote in 1977 that “Oman was not as significant in developing my ideas as either Kenya or Malaya”; and when plans were put forward for the Jebel Akhdar assault based on Kitson’s experience in Kenya, the SAS CO Anthony Dean-Drummond observed that they were “received with considerable scepticism” and “did not match up with local conditions” - the SAS plan was “strongly favoured by all those present”.
+After 1 Para, nicknamed "Kitson's Private Army", was involved in the Bloody Sunday massacre in 1972, the Irish Republicans fixed on Brigadier Kitson, elevating him to one of their central hate figures.
+Kitson and Watts had their differences on how to conduct a counterinsurgency: Kitson wrote in 1977 that "Oman was not as significant in developing my ideas as either Kenya or Malaya"; and when plans were put forward for the Jebel Akhdar assault based on Kitson's experience in Kenya, the SAS CO Anthony Dean-Drummond observed that they were "received with considerable scepticism" and "did not match up with local conditions" – the SAS plan was "strongly favoured by all those present".

-In 1974 the political activities of SAS founder David Stirling and retired General Walter Walker (who was in charge of operations when Watts was in Borneo) also hit the headlines, fuelling rumours of private armies and military coups, and prompting one of Watts’ former commanding officers in the SAS to send a letter, which he subsequently published, distancing himself from Stirling.
-In early September 1974 the Defence Secretary wrote to the Prime Minister assuring him that Walker did not speak for serving officers.
+In 1974, the political activities of SAS founder David Stirling and retired General Walter Walker (who was in charge of operations when Watts was in Borneo) also hit the headlines, fuelling rumours of private armies and military coups, and prompting one of Watts's former commanding officers in the SAS to send a letter, which he subsequently published, distancing himself from Stirling.
+In early September 1974, the Defence Secretary wrote to the Prime Minister assuring him that Walker did not speak for serving officers.

 Ironically, public fears had been heightened by the sight of the SAS and army practising anti-terrorist responses at Heathrow airport four times during 1974; the SAS had set up a specialist anti-terrorist unit in September 1972 following the Munich Olympics massacre.
 The fear on the left was that anti-terrorism provided the pretext for increased authoritarianism, and a possible military take-over.